What is the Principle of Superposition of Forces?

-When a number of charges interact, the total force on a particular charge is the vector sum of the forces exerted on it by all other charges, according to the principle of superposition of forces.
-The existence of other charges has no effect on the force between two charges.
+When several charges interact, the total force on a particular charge is the vector sum of the forces exerted on it by all other charges, according to the principle of superposition of forces.
+Other charges have no effect on the force between two charges.

 In other words, it is assumed that the resultant force of an ensemble of forces is the vectorial sum of these forces, implying that the individual forces do not interact with one another except through the entire system.